IceCubeOpenSource/i3deepice/README.md

 The IceCube public repository provides a docker/singularity contrainer with all the prerequisite already included `https://github.com/WIPACrepo/docker-icecube-icetray`.

+# 1. Installation & Usage

+The package can be simply installed by running `pip install setup.py`.
+As an alternative you can just add the path to the tool's main folder to the `$PYTHONPATH` enviromental variable.

-All the functionality is provided over the main script `i3module.py`.
-There are essentially two ways of running it, after the icecube environment (and potential GPU libraries) are initialized.
+All the functionality is then provided by the main script `i3module.py`.
+There are two ways of running the software after loading the icecube environment (and potential GPU libraries).

 1. Directly: `python i3module.py --files /path/to/some/i3/files.i3 `
-2. As a part of an icetray module by importing it, i.e. `from i3module import DeepLearningClassifier`
+2. As a part of an icetray module by importing it, i.e. `from i3deepice.i3module import DeepLearningClassifier`

-Note that for the second cases it's required that the location of the module is in your `PYTHONPATH` envivornment variable
+(Note that for the second cases it's required that the location of the module is in your `PYTHONPATH` envivornment variable)

 An example on how the tool can be used inside an icetray module is given in `./examples/`.
 In the same folder you also find an additional `README` with specific information of the usage with singularity on IceCube's NPX cluster

-# 1 Running on a GPU
+# 2 Running on a GPU

 Running the model on a GPU is around 20-30 times quicker then on a CPU (~100ms/event instead of ~2s/event).
 For running the module on a GPU it is required that you have all the required Nvidia drivers avaialble on your machine.
 This includes: